mehmetakifkoz/CENG2001-C-Programming/HW5 - atof Calculator/README.md

-This program does not work properly.
+Warning: This program does not work properly.